CHENNAI TOURISM GUIDE:

 B. M. Birla Planetarium: B.M.
-Birla Planetarium located at Kottur in Chennai, houses a modern fully computerised projector, which depicts the heaven on a hemispherical dome.
+Birla Planetarium located at Kottur in Chennai, houses a modern fully computerized projector, which depicts heaven on a hemispherical dome.
 The planetarium presents to the visiting public and students audio-visual programs on various themes in astronomy.

 The Corporation Campus/ Rippon Building: To the west of Central Station in Chennai is the Rippon Building, the dazzling white headquarters of the Corporation of Chennai.
 It is one of the few public buildings in Chennai that time has not managed to ravage.